npr/nprapi-wordpress/docs/settings.md

 ![NPR account page showing the API key in the developer section of the page](/assets/npr-sccount-page.png)

 If you are planning to push content to the NPR API you'll also need an NPR API Org ID.
-If you are an NPR station or affiliated producer you can find your ORG ID at [NPR StationConnect](https://stationconnect.org/login?redirect=%2F).
+If you are an NPR station or affiliated producer you can find your Org ID at [NPR StationConnect](https://stationconnect.org/login?redirect=%2F).

 If you don't have an Org ID or don't intend to push content into the NPR API you can still pull content from the API, but be mindful of the [Terms of Use](http://www.npr.org/about-npr/179876898/terms-of-use).